koraytugay/koraytugay.github.io/content/docker/volumes.md

 {:toc}

 ## Overview
 Volumes are used for decoupling containers from storage and sharing data between containers.
-When volumes are used, data is not lost upon container removal.
+When volumes are _properly_ used, data is not lost upon container removal.

+## Using the VOLUME Instruction in Dockerfile
+The `VOLUME` instruction does not do much by itself, and it is questionable how useful it is.
+See [this](https://stackoverflow.com/a/58248523), [this](https://stackoverflow.com/a/49620544), [this](https://stackoverflow.com/a/46992367/1173112) and [this](https://stackoverflow.com/a/58248523) answers for further information.

 ## Sharing Data Between Containers With Docker Volumes
 Start by creating a volume: